 The majority of communications from the Office of Financial Planning will be sent to your Converse email account.
 You must review your email and announcements regularly to ensure you have the latest information about your financial aid status.

 Complete your application for admission to Converse for the earliest response about your admission status.
-Application deadline is November 1, 2016.
+Application deadline is November 1 of each year.